 Salvation is not a transaction that is once and for all, taking place totally within one’s heart.
 It does begin in the heart, but salvation doesn’t end there.
 Salvation is a process that needs to be continually worked out (Philippians 2:12-13).
-It is not possible to be saved if one is not actively striving to be obedient to Jesus and the culture of the his nation.
+It is not possible to be saved if one is not actively striving to be obedient to Jesus and the culture of his nation.
 Scripture speaks very clearly about this (Matthew 7:21-23).

 Jesus said it is possible to be deeply religious, to read the Bible all the time, and to still not be saved (Matthew 21:31, John 5:39-40).
-He said that many who are thrown into the lake of fire on judgement day will be Christians who did not care for the poor and needy, and thus never actually entered the Kingdom (Matthew 25:31-46).
+He said that many who are thrown into the lake of fire on judgment day will be Christians who did not care for the poor and needy, and thus never actually entered the Kingdom (Matthew 25:31-46).
 Other New Testament writers also back up this concept of salvation, such as the author of James who wrote that faith which is not followed up by caring for the poor and hungry cannot save you (James 2:14-17).

 Maybe You Don’t Want To Be Saved

 Many American Christians don’t want to be saved.
 When faced with the reality that their citizenship, loyalty, and patriotism for America absolutely must be abandoned for citizenship, loyalty, and patriotism for another nation, they would rather not.
 But that is what salvation is; it is the offer of citizenship in a new nation that will outlast all others (Philippians 3:20; Hebrews 11:13; 1 Peter 1:17).
-Like a drowning person thrown a life preserver, some would rather just keep their head under water and go down with the sinking ship.
+Like a drowning person thrown a life preserver, some would rather just keep their head underwater and go down with the sinking ship.

 Salvation is less about your after-life and more about your now-life.